|

 Website

-for true movie afficionados and those that are just as interested in the
+establishment for true movie afficionados and those that are just as

-has enriched the community through ongoing screenings of important works of
+and has enriched the community through ongoing screenings of important works

 5200 Woodward Avenue, Detroit